tharsheblows/mjj-select2-cmb2/README.md

 This plugin used CMB2 which is **not** included here, I'm assuming you have it which is why you want to know how Select2 works with it.
 However Select2 **is** included.

 The ajax select as I've done it requires a custom field type which is in [field-types/class-mjj-select-field.php](https://github.com/tharsheblows/mjj-select2-cmb2/field-types/class-mjj-select-field.php)

+###Other things###
+I haven't made it necessary to build this plugin.
+I think it would add an unnecessary layer of complexity to something that's meant to be a clear example of how it all works.
+Everything should be there to run it and if you edit the js files, the edits will show up, no need to do anything else.